EliasAL2/EliasAL2.github.io/_pages/about.md

 Introduction
 ======
 AI models have come a long way in the past few years and so did perception systems.
-They have become so accurate, that they can execute all visual recognition tasks only rarely doing mistakes. the only problem is that those systems used to require a user to give very specific instructions on what to identify in order be able to achieve it.
+They have become so accurate, that they can execute all visual recognition tasks only rarely making mistakes. the only problem is that those systems used to require a user to give very specific instructions on what to identify in order to be able to achieve it.
 A good system needs to be able to reason and understand users' intentions based on implicit instructions as shown below.

 <p align="center">